noahehall/multicloud/providers/aws/services/database/dynamodb.md

 - tables automatically scale r/w throughput
 - capacity settings: none, its managed for you
 - scaling behavior: instantly handles up to double the previous traffic peak
+- table WILL be throttled if:
+  - hot partitions exist
-- throttling behavior: requests throttled if new peak is double the previous within 30 minutes
+  - The table exceeds double its previous peak traffic within 30 minutes
+  - The traffic exceeds the per-partition maximum
 - cost considerations: set amount for each read and write; able to evaluate cost per transaction
 - use cases
   - default serverless workloads